A Claimant worked at a hotel for almost five years without incident.

 place or even existed.
 So Judge Horne simply changed the KEY issue from

-one of 'actual training' done by staff, to one of a 'belief of
+one of 'actual training' done by staff, to one of the

-Judge Horne then found in favour of the Respondent's 'belief' regarding
+found in favour of the Respondent's 'belief' regarding the Claimant's

-the Disciplinary Officer having no first-hand knowledge of the
+training; despite the Disciplinary Officer having no first-hand

-Claimant's training, not reviewing the Claimant's training records, not
+knowledge of the Claimant's training, not reviewing the Claimant's

-being informed of any such training, and despite the Appeal Officer
+training records, not being informed of any such training, and despite

-stating under oath that the Claimant had not done the training.
+the Appeal Officer stating under oath that the Claimant had not done the

 Judge Horne conveniently ignored that a previous 'belief' regarding staff training

 False Statements' section, No.1).
-He also ignored that the Respondent
+He also ignored that the Disciplinary

-had instantly changed his belief regarding the night staff being
+had changed his belief regarding the night staff being

 request for reconsideration